 For overseas visits of more than six months:

 - One return fare for the fellow and immediate family.

 - A reasonable contribution to healthcare insurance (e.g. applicable to USA).

 - Read the information in How to apply.

 - The applicant must complete all the sections of the online application form following the instructions in the GMS User Guide.

 You will be asked to attach a single PDF document to your online application form containing the following information:

 - For resubmissions, include an unedited copy of the original feedback followed by a detailed response, limited to 3 sides of A4, explaining how the revised application has changed from the original submission.

-- Abstract of the proposed investigation in less than 150 words.
+- Abstract of the proposed investigation in 200 words or less.

 - Background to the project and pilot data.